kaz-utashiro/greple-msdoc/README.md

 # DESCRIPTION

-This module makes it possible to search Microsoft docx/xlsx/pptx file.
+This module makes it possible to search string in Microsoft docx/pptx/xlsx file.

 Microsoft document consists of multiple files archived in zip format.
-Document data is stored in "word/document.xml", "xl/worksheets/\*.xml" or "ppt/slides/\*.xml".
-This module extracts the content of these files and replaces the search target data.
+String information is stored in "word/document.xml", "ppt/slides/\*.xml" or "xl/sharedStrings.xml".
+This module extracts these data and replaces the search target.

 # OPTIONS